-We sponsored the phase 1 SAD/MAD studies for PRS-060/AZD1402, after which AstraZeneca took responsibility for further clinical development of PRS-060/AZD1402.
-A phase 2a asthma study of PRS-060/AZD1402 is ongoing in multiple sites globally.
-This phase 2a study is a two-part, multi-center, placebo-controlled clinical study of PRS-060/AZD1402 that will evaluate PRS-060/AZD1402 at up to three dose levels using a dry powder formulation administered twice daily.
-In part 1a of the study, 31 asthma patients, controlled on standard of care (medium dose inhaled corticosteroids (ICS) with long-acting beta agonists (LABA)), received PRS-060/AZD1402 twice daily over four weeks to establish the safety profile and pharmacokinetics of the dry powder formulation of PRS-060/AZD1402.
-The safety review following completion of part 1a included an evaluation, compared to placebo, of the incidence of adverse events, changes in laboratory markers (immuno-biomarkers, clinical chemistry, and hematology), and forced expiratory volume in one second (FEV1).
-AstraZeneca began enrollment of part 2a of the study to evaluate efficacy, safety, and pharmacokinetics of PRS-060/AZD1402 administered twice daily to asthma patients, uncontrolled on medium dose ICS with LABA, that have a blood eosinophil count of \geq 150 cells/ μ L and FeNO \geq 25 ppb in two active arms and a placebo arm.
+We sponsored the phase 1 SAD/MAD studies for elarekibep, after which AstraZeneca took responsibility for further clinical development of elarekibep.
+The phase 2a asthma study is ongoing in multiple sites globally.
+This phase 2a study is a two-part, multi-center, placebo-controlled clinical study of elarekibep to evaluate elarekibep at three dose levels, 1, 3 and 10 mg, using a dry powder formulation administered twice daily.
+In part 1a of the study, 31 asthma patients, controlled on standard of care (medium dose inhaled corticosteroids, or ICS, with long-acting beta agonists, or LABA, were randomized to receive elarekibep at 1 mg or 3 mg, or to receive a placebo twice daily over four weeks to establish the safety profile and pharmacokinetics of the dry powder formulation of elarekibep.
+The safety review following completion of part 1a included an evaluation, compared to placebo, of the incidence of adverse events, changes in laboratory markers (immuno-biomarkers, clinical chemistry, and hematology), and forced expiratory volume in one second, or FEV1.
+Following the safety review, AstraZeneca began enrollment of part 2a (1 mg and 3 mg dose efficacy) of the study to evaluate efficacy, safety, and pharmacokinetics of elarekibep administered twice daily to asthma patients, uncontrolled on medium dose ICS with LABA, that have a blood eosinophil count of $\geq$ 150 cells/μL and FeNO $\geq$ 25 ppb in the 1 mg and 3 mg arms and a placebo arm.
 Following a four-week run-in period, patients will be dosed and monitored over four weeks.
-FEV1 improvement compared to placebo will be the primary endpoint in this portion of the study.
-AstraZeneca began enrollment of part 1b of the study to evaluate the safety of the high dose in asthma patients controlled on standard of care who will receive PRS-060/AZD1402 twice daily over four weeks.
-We expect to announce topline data from the phase 2a study this year, although we are actively evaluating the feasibility of study timelines in the current geopolitical environment and will update guidance in the orderly course of business, if needed.
-Upon receipt of the topline d
+FEV1 improvement at four weeks compared to placebo will be the primary endpoint in this portion of the study.
+Also following the safety review, AstraZeneca initiated part 1b of the study to evaluate the safety of the 10 mg dose in asthma patients controlled on standard of care who will receive elarekibep twice daily over four weeks, and has since completed enrollment in part 1b.
+In the second quarter of 2022, AstraZeneca conducted a reforecast of the study, which has taken into account the global

-PRS-220 Targeting Connective Tissue Growth Factor (CTGF) in IPF and PASC-PF
+PRS-220 Targeting Connective Tissue Growth Factor (CTGF) in IPF

-Our lead fully proprietary respiratory asset, PRS-220, an oral inhaled Anticalin protein targeting connective tissue growth factor, or CTGF, is being developed as a local treatment for idiopathic pulmonary fibrosis, or IPF, and has passed the drug candidate nomination stage.
-The project is currently in the IND-enabling stage and first-in-human ("FIH") trials are planned to begin in 2022.
-We received a €14.2 million grant from the Bavarian Ministry of Economic Affairs, Regional Development and Energy supporting research and development of the program for post-acute sequelae of SARS-CoV-2 infection (PASC) pulmonary fibrosis, or PASC-PF, also known as post-COVID-19 syndrome pulmonary fibrosis, or "long COVID".
+Our lead fully proprietary respiratory asset, PRS-220, an orally inhaled Anticalin protein targeting CTGF, is being developed as a local treatment for IPF and has passed the drug candidate nomination stage in 2021.
+The project is currently in phase 1 clinical development in Australia.
+The first-in-human study is a randomized, two-part, blinded, placebocontrolled study, designed to assess the safety, tolerability, pharmacokinetics, and immunogenicity of single and multiple ascending doses of PRS-220 when administered by oral inhalation to healthy subjects.
+We received a $\in$ 14.2 million grant from the Bavarian Ministry of Economic Affairs, Regional Development and Energy supporting research and development of the program.